CS3219-SE-Principles-and-Patterns/cs3219-project-ay2122-2122-s1-g27/CollabSocketService/README.md

 1. Run `yarn install` to install all depedencies
 2. Run `yarn start` to start the server using `Nodemon`.
 Server will start on port 5005 (by default)
+3. Ensure you have `Redis` installed and running.

 ## Local Development Guide